 Advantages of straight Stairs:

-- They are typically the easiest to build however this depends allot on the level of detail in the design.
+They are typically the easiest to build however this depends a lot on the level of detail in the design.

-- No landing is required if the number of risers are kept under 16 or the overall vertical height is less than 12 feet.
+No landing is required if the number of risers is kept under 16 or the overall vertical height is less than 12 feet.

 Disadvantages of straight stairs:

-- A stair 12 feet high requires a landing to break up the span.
-The addition of a landing will use up allot more space and therefore these types of stairs are seldom used in residential construction.
+A stair 12 feet high requires a landing to break up the span.
+The addition of a landing will use up a lot more space and therefore these types of stairs are seldom used in residential construction.
 You will see these more frequently in large commercial buildings.

 Example of Straight Stair with central landing Projects